Common Questions & Answers

 Q: Can I convert my newer vehicle into electric?

-A: The newer cars that have a computer in them, 1995 and newer, will work for conversions but would take our generic adaptor plate that we sell which you would have to be cut to fit the bell housing of your vehicle.
-Also we have found that these newer cars that have been converted have components not working in them once the gas motor is removed, like the speed odometer, etc. You can convert them but you find that some of the components might not working with different vehicles.
+A: We haven't done a car newer then 1995 because of the computer in them.
+We don't know if will effect everything else once the gas motor is removed, like the air bags not deploying or the speed odometer not working if electronic, etc. You could try but you would be taking a chance of some things not working.
 We have had customers that have done it and said everything worked fine but might need to find someone who know more particulars of your car.
-Our kits have been designed for the older air cooled VWs, the Geo Metro and Ford Festiva.
+Our kits are only designed for the older air cooled VWs, the Geo Metro and Ford Festiva.

 Q: How do I order from your website?

-A: If wanting to order our kits, see pricing on parts and shipping, just go to our website found at www.e-volks.com/.
+A: If wanting to order our kits, see pricing on parts and shipping, just go to our website found at www.e-volks.com.
 On the bottom left side Nav where it says "Order Page Kit #2" or the one you want, click on that link which will take you to the order form page.
 Print out an order form, mark the whole kit or what you want and send in a payment with the order.
+Currently we don't accept Paypal or cedit cards.

 Q: Is there anything else that I need to acquire to make the kit complete?